Need help finding the right class? Have a question about how classes work?

 Course Selection FAQs

 How old should I be to take a certain class?

 Our courses do not have age restrictions.
-We work with many oustanding math students, for whom their ages often do not tell us much about their mathematical experience.
-For this reason, we base our recommendations on what level of math students have already studied, rather than their numerical ages.
+We work with many oustanding students, for whom their ages often do not tell us much about their content experience.
+For this reason, we base our recommendations on what level of math or science students have already studied, rather than their numerical ages.

 The AoPS online school offers classes beginning at Prealgebra 1, which is designed for students who have completed an elementary school math curriculum (up through grade 5/6).
 If you're beyond Prealgebra 1, check out the Recommendations page page for some guidance about what class could be a good starting place for you.
 If you aren't quite ready for for Prealgebra 1, please see our recommendations here.